 dimod.generators.frustrated_loop#

-frustrated_loop(graph: int | Tuple[Collection[Hashable], Collection[Tuple[Hashable, Hashable]]] | Collection[Tuple[Hashable, Hashable]] | Graph, num_cycles: int, R: float = inf, cycle_predicates: Collection[Callable[[List[Hashable]], bool]] = (), max_failed_cycles: int = 100, plant_solution: bool = True, planted_solution: Mapping[Hashable, int] | None = None, seed: int | None = None) BinaryQuadraticModel[source]#
+frustrated_loop(graph: int | tuple[Collection[Hashable], Collection[tuple[Hashable, Hashable]]] | Collection[tuple[Hashable, Hashable]] | Graph, num_cycles: int, R: float = inf, cycle_predicates: Collection[Callable[[List[Hashable]], bool]] = (), max_failed_cycles: int = 100, plant_solution: bool = True, planted_solution: Mapping[Hashable, int] | None = None, seed: int | None = None) BinaryQuadraticModel[source]#

 Generate a frustrated-loop problem.